MariusMeiners/MariusMeiners/README.md

 ### Hi there my name is Marius 👋

-I'm a software developer mostly working with:
+I'm a software developer and economics student based in Dortmund, Germany
+mostly working with:
 - javascript
 - react
 - react-native